Just-NK14/GameHouse/README.md

 # Game House

 Welcome to the Game House, a collection of classic board games implemented in C++.
-This project includes three exciting games: Chess, Tic-Tac-Toe, and Snake-and-Ladders.
+This project includes three exciting games: Chess, Tic-Tac-Toe, Snake-and-Ladders and Sudoku.

 ## 1. Chess
 - **File:** `Chess.cpp` and `ChessPieces.cpp`